 - Pour enough milk to cover an inch in the bottom of the dish.
-Cover and cook for 45 mins to an hour or until potatoes are fully cooked.
+Cover and cook for 45 to 60 minutes or until potatoes are fully cooked.

 Serves: 4-6 people

-Cheesy shredded hash browns are one of my favorite breakfast sides to serve with any egg main couse.
-Potatoes and eggs are my go to for family style breakfast, especially when I need to feed a crowd during the holiday season.
+Cheesy shredded hash browns are one of my favorite breakfast sides to serve with any egg main course.
+Potatoes and eggs are my go-to for a family-style breakfast, especially when I need to feed a crowd during the holiday season.
 This side pairs with scrambled, fried, and poached eggs as well as omelettes.
 It even makes a great filling for breakfast tacos or casseroles.

-- 1 bag Frozen shredded hashbrowns, (I prefer to use real potatoes, but when pinched for time frozen works equally as well)
+- 1 bag frozen shredded hash browns (I prefer to use real potatoes, but when pinched for time, frozen works equally well)

 - Shredded cheese